Many Women Allege Sexual Assault After Riding with Lyft and Uber

 Rideshare companies like Uber and Lyft have a legal duty to provide all passengers with reasonable safety and security.
-No customer should ever have to worry about being sexually assaulted, kidnapped or otherwise abused by a rideshare company driver.
-Although many drivers may still be independent contractors, Uber, Lyft and the other rideshare companies must prioritize safety at all times.
+No customer should ever have to worry about being sexually assaulted, kidnapped, or otherwise abused by a rideshare company driver.
+Although many drivers may still be independent contractors, Uber, Lyft, and other rideshare companies must prioritize safety at all times.

 This predatory behavior by drivers may be getting worse – and it’s not going away

 One attorney representing a group of 13 plaintiffs suing Lyft recently stated that this danger to women has almost reached “epidemic” proportions.

 Here’s a look at some of the most troubling statistics concerning this threat to women’s safety, along with a description of victimized women’s allegations and some of the ways we can try to bring this silent crime wave under much better control.

 What statistics tell us about the size and reach of rideshare services Uber and Lyft

 - Uber’s overall size and level of operations.
 Although Uber first began operating back in 2010, the company has now grown so large that it in 2018, it was roughly valued at $70 billion.
 Each day, Uber provides about fifteen million rides to passengers;

 - Exact nature of the crimes being alleged.
 As for the 103 known cases of rider abuse or assault, at least 31 of the drivers (as of April of 2018) were convicted of crimes like forcible touching, rape, and false imprisonment.
 This last crime often involves preventing a woman from exiting a vehicle (or another place) under her own free will;